 Set Up the Connection From Zapier to Engage

-- Once your Zapier account is created and you have accepted the invitation to Engage, go to Zapier and select Make a Zap.
+- Once your Zapier account is created, go to Zapier and select Make a Zap.

 - In the When this happens section, choose the product that will send data to Engage via Zapier.
 Each 3rd party product will offer its own list of triggers (that is, what action will prompt Zapier to send data to Engage).
 Select the trigger that you want to use.

 - You will be prompted to log in to the account that is sending data.
 (This can vary based on the third-party: it could be a login, an API key, or a webhook, for example.)

 - You will be prompted to test the connection and trigger to see if Zapier correctly received the expected data.

 - In the second Do this section in Zapier, search for Salsa Engage (use the 1.1.0 version).